whitneyburton/portfolios/students/1706-front/adam-mescher/adam-mescher-m4.md

 ##### Description

-The main focus of this project will be to reinforce understanding of CRUD methods, querying a database, and responding with JSON data.
+The main focus of this project was to reinforce understanding of CRUD methods, querying a database, and responding with JSON data.
 My partner and I scraped NFL team and player data from ESPN.com and created an API from the data using Node and Express.

 ##### Eval Comments